hydroper-jet/lang/spec/1.0/source/src/type-parameters.md

 ## Polymorphism

-The language uses polymorphism for generic types and functions, but certain implementations are allowed to not use polymorphism for the `Array` class applied with a [primitive type](types.md#primitive-types) such as a number type.
-With polymorphism, type parameters are substituted in runtime by the `*` type in most implementations and additional compile-time type checking occurs when using the generic type or function.
+The language uses polymorphism for type parameterized types and functions, but certain implementations are allowed to not use polymorphism for the `Array` class applied with a [primitive type](types.md#primitive-types) such as a number type.
+With polymorphism, type parameters are substituted in runtime by the `*` type in most implementations and additional compile-time type checking occurs when using the type parameterized type or function.

 ## Constraints